Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Results

 Investigating the characteristics of plume mispredictions (false negatives) also yields informative diagnostics to assess the capabilities of the plume detector.
 Figure~\ref{fig:mispred_falseneg} shows randomly-selected false negatives from the \ANG~\FOURC, \CALMETHANE and Permian campaigns, and the \GAO Permian and CARB campaigns.
 Some mispredictions are due to small (A.3, B.4-B.5) or indistinct (A.4-5,B.2-3) plumes or spatially diffuse plumes surrounded by comparably high background enhancements (A.1, A.2).
 These likely approach the detection limits of the current plume detector model or retrieval algorithm.
 Others are likely driven by the presence of adjacent surface confusers (A.4-5, B.4-6) and/or adjacent columnwise artifacts (B.2) that the plume detector is trained to reject.

-\section{Measuring Airborne Plume Detectability}
+\subsection{Measuring Airborne Plume Detectability}

-Having shown that the multicampaign model yields satisfactory results when applied to observations from similar regions, we now turn to the task of measuring plume detectability based on the characteristics of the labeled test plumes identified in those regions.
+\jake{We evaluate the limits of our models' plume detectability based on the physical characteristics and source sectors of the labeled plumes in our test dataset.
 As discussed in Section~\ref{sub:science_objectives}, we do not consider instances where enhancements fall below the range of instrument detectability.
-In the context of \methane plumes observed by airborne spectrometers, our analysis below aims to address the following questions:

-\begin{itemize} \item How do plume size and concentration impact plume detectability? \item Can we reliably detect plumes generated by some classes of emission sources more reliably than others? \end{itemize}

-We base our assessment on the plumes observed in all airborne campaigns excluding those from the \ANG Four Corners and GAO Penn campaigns.
-We exclude these due to their unique challenges and characteristics described in Suppl.
-Section~\ref{apx:bias_region}.
+Of course, detectability limits are intrinsically tied to the spatial resolution and sensitivity of the instrument, platform, and retrieval, not only the model performance.
+In this section, we focus on plumes observed by the \ANG and \GAO airborne campaigns.}